lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 With the help of Jekyll, Ruby, GitHub Pages and TravisCI it really is just a matter of some couple of minutes.
 Plus it's totally free!
 In this article I will show you step by step how I did set up my own personal blog.
+Beside my own blog you can find some example GitHub Pages sites [here](https://github.com/jekyll/jekyll/wiki/sites) to get a feeling on how your own blog could look.

-Everything should be pretty straightforward and clear.
+Everything in this guide should be pretty straightforward and clear.
 Nevertheless, please let me know if you run into problems of any kind.

 # Tool Setup
 ## Git and GitHub
 If you want to host your blog via GitHub as a GitHub Page or on a custom domain, you will need to have an account on GitHub and Git installed on your working machine.
-Join GitHub by following [this link](https://github.com/).
+Join GitHub by following [this link](https://github.com/) and get detailed information on GitHub Pages [here](https://pages.github.com/) or [here](https://jekyllrb.com/docs/github-pages/).
 The latest version of Git is available [here](https://git-scm.com/downloads).

 To check whether Git is properly installed, run the following command: